qawsedstation/fe-test-2/readme.md

 Although If I were up to develop into a production environment, I would consider using one of those because of the flexibility you can get like RAPID Development, Community support, Component-Based Architecture e.t.c

-# Why there is no "state managment" to the project
+# Why there is no "state management" to the project

-It might look a little odd initially as people will expect to see an internal state inside the App module.
+It might look a little odd initially as someone will expect to see an internal state inside the App module.

 Something like that(And this would reflect on the view immediately):
  ```javascript